094459/q-developer-hands-on/workshop/building-our-app-part-1.md

 Our data Model is a reflection of the User requirements of our application.
 For this simple customer feedback application, we might use the following to describe this.*Create a data model for a simple customer survey application.
 Users will log in using an email addresses.
 Users will be able to create new surveys, or update/delete existing surveys.
 Users can create multiple surveys.
 Surveys can have between 2 and 5 options.
 Once a Surveys is created, the End Users will be able to submit feedback.*

+> **Optional Activity**
+>
+> Before we proceed, spend time discussing in groups how you would define the data model for a customer feedback application.
+Using the starting point above, how would you improve it?
+Is there anything missing?
+How would you make it more precise or make it easier to understand.
+>

+---

 **Task 1**

 We will now see what Amazon Q Developers thinks when we ask it.